-Anthocyanins present in purple fruits and vegetables possess powerful anti-bacterial abilities, allowing the body to better battle damaging bacteria.
+Anthocyanins in purple fruits and vegetables possess powerful anti-bacterial abilities, allowing the body to battle damaging bacteria better.

 Plus, they're excellent detoxifiers too.
-These superfoods aid our bodies' natural detoxification processes by neutralizing free radicals - harmful molecules that cause oxidative stress leading to chronic diseases over time.
+These superfoods aid our bodies' natural detoxification processes by neutralizing free radicals - harmful molecules that cause oxidative stress, leading to chronic diseases.

 Eggplant - The Brain Protector

-Eggplant is not just a pretty vegetable, it's also a brain protector.
+Eggplant is not just a pretty vegetable; and it's also a brain protector.